 Coding from scratch is obviously not an option unless you first want to invest a year or so learning how to code.
 Your best choice is to either launch using a SaaS solution that is aimed at less technical users or hire someone to build the platform for you.

-If you feel like expanding your coding skills, you could check out the development skills required to work with Sharetribe Flex, Sharetribe's API-based marketplace software, and see how far you get.
+If you feel like expanding your coding skills, you could check out the development skills required to work with a self-hosted Sharetribe marketplace and see how far you get.
 You’d likely also be able to take care of basic UX modifications for an open-source marketplace software.
 Depending on the software and your needs, this might very well be enough for launching your MVP.